 In the south, some evacuation orders were in place in the Malibu area west of Los Angeles and parts of neighboring Ventura County.
 Both were affected by a November fire that destroyed more than 1,500 homes and killed four people.

-Paul Manion was busy filling sandbags in the community of Bell Canyon.
+A rockslide Paul Manion was busy filling sandbags in the community of Bell Canyon.

 "It's something we have to do.
 I mean, if the water comes, it comes," Manion told KABC-TV.
 "Everything around our house burned.
 All the houses around our house burned.
 But it's the hillsides that we're worried about."